sillvva/mattdekok.dev/frontend/content/articles/new-website/index.md

 ## How It All Started

 At the time, I was working for a company called Valmont Industries.
-I had already learned Angular and was using that to develop what would become <a href="https://www.valley365.com" target="_blank" rel="noreferrer noopener">Valley 365</a>.
+I was learning Angular and using that to develop what would become <a href="https://www.valley365.com" target="_blank" rel="noreferrer noopener">Valley 365</a>.
 I wasn't really enjoying Angular very much.
 It was clunky and complicated to learn.

 <blog-img src="/images/preview-valley-365.jpg" width="500"></blog-img>